Chef Vo Thanh Vuong - Photo: Michelin Guide

 Here, in addition to pho, the restaurant also serves pate chaud, a meat-filled pastry that can only be found in the city's most traditional pho restaurants.

-Come to Brick House for a home-cooked meal
+Come to Brick House to have a home-cooked meal

 “I love meals that feel like home… I often go with friends and family to share food and stories,” Vo Thanh Vuong said.